 Customers are furniture shopping and trying to envision what each piece might look like in their space.
 When they’re preparing to invest in furniture for their home or office, they want to make sure they’re going to love what they choose and that it will fit with the rest of their furnishings and décor.
 And with augmented reality tools and apps, it’s possible.

 Augmented reality tools allow customers to essentially “try on” furniture before clicking the purchase button.
-Providing this service gives customers an extremely accurate picture of what certain pieces will look like inside of their spaces.
+Providing this service gives customers an extremely accurate picture of what certain pieces will look like the inside of their spaces.
 This type of feature also encourages customers to view multiple pieces in their space, increasing the chances that they’ll find something they truly love.

 7. Easy Financing